This post may contain affiliate links.

 An Airbnb Apartment in Krabi

-Our AirBnb appartment was also good, this was a modern, clean twin room with kitchenette and balcony in a complex with a very good pool and gym.
-Airbnb seems to have plenty to offer in Krabi.
-That could easily pay for your first night or two in Krabi.
+Our AirBnb apartment was also good, this was a modern, clean twin room with a kitchenette and balcony in a complex with a very good pool and gym.
+Airbnb seems to have plenty to offer in Krabi as do Stayz/VRBO.
+Check out apartments and holiday lets in Krabi Province here.

 We were not paid to produce favourable reviews, all opinions are our own.